 Critical Elements Lithium Corporation – Montreal, Quebec, Canada

 The Corporation is building an in-house team to lead the detailed engineering and implementation of the construction and commissioning of the Rose mine.
-We are seeking a professional engineer to be part of the in-house team for detailed engineering and to coordinate the consultants and contractors to bring the project to production.
+We are seeking a Senior Director of Sustainable Development and Environment to be part of the in-house team for detailed engineering and to coordinate the consultants and contractors to bring the project to production.

 Competitive relative to the market and dependant on experience, includes bonus.